Practice Area

 Statistics from the West Virginia Department of Transportation show that, in 2019, motorcyclist fatalities accounted for 11 percent of all traffic accident deaths in the state.
 With 260 total lives lost in 2019, this means that around 29 of the deceased were motorcyclists.
 While there are fewer motorcycles registered than motor vehicles in West Virginia, there is a higher rate of motorcyclist injuries and deaths.

+The motorcycle accident lawyers at The Manchininjurylaw Firm have been successfully helping clients in West Virginia.
 Following a motorcycle collision in WV, immediately seek medical attention for your accident injuries.
 Then, contact us to learn about your legal options to recover maximum compensation.
 Our experienced motorcycle accident lawyers in West Virginia are standing by to hear your concerns, so call us today at (304) 367-1862.
 The Manchin Injury Law Group is here to help accident victims and their families during this difficult time.

 We proudly provide legal representation to motorcycle crash victims throughout the state of West Virginia, including Charleston, Morgantown, Clarksburg, and Fairmont.